hobbsh/icinga2-autod/README.md

 # icinga-autod

 ##Purpose:
-The purpose of icinga-autod is to take some of the pain away from discovering and adding a bunch of devices on new or existing networks.
+The purpose of icinga-autod is to bring basic auto-discovery (to Icinga2 or Nagios Core) in an effort to take some of the pain away from discovering and adding a bunch of devices on new or existing networks.
 The focus of this tool is to quickly generate a fairly suitable host config with custom vars to tie them to HostGroups.

 ##Usage:
 ./icinga-autod.py -n 192.168.1.0/24 -l LOCATION